[Analysis] EU Commission's €1.75trn recovery package - key points

 Recovery and budget

-After much debate on joint-financing through eurobonds, or a large investment fund labelled as a new a 'Marshall Fund', the EU commission proposed to fold the recovery efforts into the EU budget.
-The commission hopes this will help to make it quicker to have the money flowing to member states, and argued would take longer to agree and set up on a new facility.
+After much debate on joint-financing through eurobonds, or a large investment fund labelled as a new 'Marshall Fund', the EU commission proposed to fold the recovery efforts into the EU budget.
+The commission hopes this will help to make it quicker to have the money flowing to member states, and argued would take longer to agree and set up a new facility.

 The commission has revised the long-term budget proposal itself to €1.1 trillion.
 In 2018, the commission proposed a budget of €1.135 trillion, or 1.11 percent of the EU's gross national income, EU Council president Charles Michel in February proposed a compromise €1.095 trillion.
 Michel's proposal when last discussed in person by EU leaders deeply divided member states.